box/developer.box.com/guides/box-ai/ai-tutorials/generate-text.md

 <Message type="notice">

-Box AI API is available to all Enterprise Plus customers.
+Box AI API is available to all Enterprise Plus and Enterprise Advanced customers.

 </Message>